-The grant application will request \$75,000, the majority of which will be spent on overtime for the Sheriff's deputies to work the operation.
-Some funds will be requested to purchase and repair specialized equipment.
-The Sheriff's Office will return to the Board with the grant award letter and a budget revision if the application is successful.
+The grant application will request \$150,000 which will be spent on overtime for the Sheriff's deputies to work the operations as well as the purchase and repair of specialized vehicles and equipment.
+The Sheriff's Office will return to the Board with the grant award letter, a budget revision and a request for a Resolution to accept the funds if the application is successful.